VA Appraisal | What if It Comes Back Low? 2024

 The main difference is the VA has stricter guidelines when it comes to houses.
-The VA guarantees loans, so they want to make sure the house meets their standards.
+The U.S. Department of Veterans Affairs is a government agency that guarantees VA home loans, so they want to make sure the new home meets its standards.

 Unfortunately, VA appraisals can work against the home sale.
-If a VA appraisal comes in low, problems can occur.
+If a VA appraisal comes in low compared to the loan amount, problems can occur.

 Getting a reconsideration of value